kiedtl/finwe/doc/dampe.md

 ## Status

-The extension details, like Bur itself, is beta and subject to change at any time.
+The extension details, like Finwë itself, is beta and subject to change at any time.
 No other emulators are known to implement it.